Immigration Alert: Time to Prepare For April 1 H-1B Filings

-Note also that employees working pursuant to Optional Practical Training (OPT) often have work authorization that expires in the summer months, prior to the October 1 effective date of the new H-1B visas.
-This has become known as “cap gap.”
-For an employee faced with a cap gap situation, the timely filing of an H-1B visa petition will automatically extend the employee’s lawful F-1 visa status and work authorization through September 30, 2014 (unless the petition is denied prior to that date).
-In order to be timely filed, the H-1B visa petition must be filed on or after April 1, 2014 and prior to the expiration of the employee’s current OPT work authorization.
+Note also that employees working pursuant to Optional Practical Training (OPT) often have work authorization that expires in the summer months, prior to the October 1 date where new H-1B visas become available.
+This has become known as the "cap gap" problem.
+However, the timely filing of an H-1B visa petition for any employee faced with a cap gap situation will automatically extend the employee's lawful F-1 status and work authorization until October 1, 2016, if the H-1B petition is accepted for processing.
+To be deemed timely, this petition must be filed on or after April 1, 2016 (until the cap has been reached) and prior to the expiration of the employee's current OPT work authorization.

 If you think you have a candidate for H-1B status who might be subject to the cap, we encourage you to contact us as early as possible to discuss the timing of filing the petition.
 In light of the economic forecast, increased USCIS scrutiny of petitions, and the historical numbers of filings, employers should act quickly to allow sufficient time to prepare the H-1B petitions and assure the applications reach the USCIS on April 1, 2016.
 Given the likelihood of a FY2017 H-1B cap lottery, we also recommend that employers explore other possible visa options for employees.